iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 ```

 As mentioned, Transactions are final.
 Transaction fields therefore should be only accessible by getter functions.
-Besides that, Transactions can be only built by "Transaction Builders", or by the byte sequence of received transactions.
+Besides that, Transactions can be only built by Transaction Builders, or by the bytes of a received transaction.

 ```rust
 impl Transaction {